 MySQL is the most popular and widely used relational database management system that provides multi-user access to a number of databases.
 MySQL is now owned by Oracle and uses Sequential Query Language to manage a database.
 Its source is available under GNU license and propriety agreements.
 MySQL is most popular among PHP developers and used for websites, web applications, and online services.

-MySQL is available for free for non-commercial purpose and can cost you less than $200 for commercial use.
+MySQL is available for free for non-commercial purposes and can cost you not much for commercial use.
 Offers features just like MS-SQL, Oracle and IBM DB2, large end database applications.

 4) Berkeley DB